auino/tecnocasa-feed/README.md

 # tecnocasa-feed

 This service is intended to be mainly used from Italian persons.
-Therefore, this document is written in Italian language.
+This document is therefore written in Italian language.
+Nevertheless, code and included comments are in English language.

 ###Descrizione